zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 Prerequisites
 -------------

-You can find a guide for the required steps on our :doc:`sub-page <preparation>`.
+You can find a guide through the required steps on our :doc:`sub-page <preparation>`.
 It covers the following steps:

-- Create a Meta business account
+- Create a Meta Business account
 - Create a Meta developer account
 - Create a Meta developer app
-- Add WhatsApp to your app
+- Add WhatsApp product to your app
 - Create a system user
-- Configure your WhatsApp business platform
+- Configure your WhatsApp Business platform
-- Assign a not yet used phone number
+- Assign a unused phone number

 Additionally, you have to meet the following requirements:

 - Make sure your system is accessible from the internet because WhatsApp sends messages via webhooks to your system.
 - Make sure to have properly setup your
-  :doc:`FQDN in Settings > System </settings/system/base>` (for the webhook
+  :doc:`FQDN in Settings > System </settings/system/base>` (for the callback
-  Meta will fire for new messages).
+  URL Meta will use to deliver new messages).

 Limitations
 -----------

 There are a number of limitations for this channel.
 Read them carefully.

-24 hours communication time window
+24-hour communication time window
    If a customer gets in touch with you via WhatsApp, a 24 hour window is opened.
 In this time window you can answer the question of the customer.
 If the customer isn't replying, the conversation ends after 24 hours.
-You can't communicate with this customer via WhatsApp due to their policy until a new conversation is started by your customer.
+You can't communicate with this customer via WhatsApp due to their privacy policy until a new conversation is started by your customer.

-   If the ticket can not be closed and to keep the conversation ongoing, we suggest to create a dedicated trigger for the WhatsApp channel.
-For example you could send a auto-generated message to the customer after 20 hours and ask to reply to your message to keep the conversation open.
+   If the ticket cannot be closed and to keep the conversation ongoing, we suggest to create a dedicated trigger for the WhatsApp channel.
+For example you could send an auto-generated message to the customer after 20 hours and ask to reply to your message to keep the conversation open.

-Customer initiated communication only
+Customer-initiated communication only
    The WhatsApp channel only supports customer initiated communication.
-   For business initiated communication, it would be necessary to create a message template which has to be verified by Meta first.
+   For business-initiated communication, it would be necessary to create a message template which has to be verified by Meta first which is Currently not supported by Zammad.

 Supported media types
-   Currently, only text messages, documents and videos are supported.
+   Currently text messages, documents, images, audio, videos and stickers are supported.

 One attachment per article
    Currently, it's only possible to attach one file per outgoing message.
+   It has to be one of the supported media types (see above).

 File size for attachments
    There are different maximum file sizes for different media types.
 To pick